Choosing Garlic Seed

 On our farm, all the garlic is carefully examined throughout the season, from planting to harvest.
 Cloves, plants and bulbs are all individually inspected and rogued regularly.
 This process helps us prevent disease, insect and quality issues from occurring.
 We believe that thorough bulb inspections are key to a good quality control program that ensures healthy, high-quality crops year after year.
 We use long 4 to 5-year rotations and test any garlic that appears to have issues.
 We grow 100% of the garlic we sell to ensure our standards always remain high.

 Size and Shape

-Both garlic bulbs and cloves can come in many different sizes, and you always want to plant the large cloves, from the larger bulbs first.
-Small cloves will still produce a bulb if the conditions are right, however it will generally be smaller.
-Cloves also come in many different shapes like short and plump or tall and square, however this does not generally affect the final size or shape of the bulb at harvest time.
+Both garlic bulbs and cloves can come in many different sizes, and you generally want to plant the large cloves, from the larger bulbs first.
+Small cloves will still produce a decent bulb if the conditions are right, however, they will often be a bit smaller.
+Cloves also come in many different shapes like short and plump or tall and square, however, this does not generally affect the final size or shape of the bulb at harvest time.

-On our farm, we plant uniform looking, disease free garlic seed from our medium and large bulbs.
+On our farm, we plant uniform looking cloves from our medium and large bulbs.
 We do on occasion plant cloves from smaller bulbs when needed, but size them up over two seasons.
-We also like to plant the fattest cloves and avoid any that are thin or "weak" looking.
+We also like to plant the fattest cloves and avoid any that are very thin or "weak" looking.

 How much garlic seed you should plant is an important question that every gardener or farmer has to ask each year.
 The first step is to figure out how many bulbs you want to harvest the next season.
 Then you have to estimate the number of this year's bulbs you'll need to "crack" to have cloves to plant.
 This will depend greatly on the variety of garlic that you plan on planting.